 Format: allows you to choose the format: RSS 1.0, RSS 2.0, or Atom 1.0.

 You are now ready to add categories to your message boards.
 Click the Add Category button.
+You may merge with a Parent Category by enabling the Merge with Parent Category check box and clicking the Select button.
 Enter a name for the category and a description of the category.

 message.boards.category.display.styles and the default category in

 message.boards.category.display.styles.default.
 When creating a new category, you can select the display style you like for that category.
 By default, Liferay provides two predefined display styles, although many more can be easily added: